G1356/domain_converter/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the Admin Agency ID Filter Traefik plugin.
+This guide explains how to deploy the Doman Converter Filter Traefik plugin.

 ## Prerequisites

 - Traefik v2.10+ or v3.0+
-- Admin service running and accessible
+- domain lookup service running and accessible
 - Go 1.20+ (for development)

 ## Deployment Methods